frystalizer/cv/README.md

 ### Expert Software Engineer @ [Zühlke](https://www.zuehlke.com/en) _(April 2022 – Present)_

 - Work as back-end engineer of Credit Risk domain and responsible for both functional and non-functional features.
+- Work as data engineer to modify existing pipeline to adapt new requirements from business, add new pipeline for data aggregation.
 - Collaborate with multiple domains team and Architect teams to discuss solution designs and testing deliverables.
 - Provided mentoring for new members and support for both technical or business queries.

 #### Project(s):
+**[Boston Scientific](https://www.bostonscientific.com/en-US/home.html)**: Life Sciences industry in a multi-year digital transformation program.
+The objectives are to optimize and enhance data, mobile and web platforms to support core business applications for Sales, Marketing and Regulatory Affair teams.

+**Technologies**: Python, PySpark, AWS services: S3, Athena, Glue, CloudFormation, Event Bridge, CloudWatch, Step Function.

+**Achievements:**
+- Gained hands-on experience with PySpark to build ETL pipeline and various AWS services.

+---

 **[Trust Bank](https://trustbank.sg/)**: A digitally-native bank for the Singapore market.
 **Technologies**: Java, Kotlin, Spring Boot, Microservices, Kubernetes, Postgres, Kafka, AWS services.